If you want to feel the vibrancy of Cuban culture and the pride of it within Miami, look no further than things to do in Little Havana.

-Cuban coffee is unique because it’s service in a “thimble” sized cup with sugar, and no milk.
+Cuban coffee is unique because it’s served in a “thimble” sized cup with sugar and no milk.
 These one-sip-sized coffee hits are delicious and helpful in getting you caffeinated!

 If you pass any window labeled a “ventanita,” stop there for a coffee and gain a sense of the community that not only the drink – but the stand and people who work there – provide.